-Your boiler is the beating heart of your home’s heating and your most important line of defense when winter sets in.
+Your boiler is the beating heart of your home’s heating and your most important line of defence when winter sets in.
 As unpalatable as it may seem, we’ve had our allocated dose of British sunshine, and now it’s time to prepare for the colder months.
 While we wave goodbye to the last vestiges of summer, many of us will be keeping our windows and doors shut, creeping up into the loft to check the state of our insulation and bleeding our radiators.
 Yet, although these are important and sensible things to check on as we approach October, they will amount to little if you don’t address the most important part of your home’s heating apparatus.

 We all know that the boiler is a complicated and delicate machine and as such many of us give it a wide berth, simply entrusting it to do its job without any intervention on our part.
 If we’re particularly well organised we may even get it serviced once a year but we still interact with it as little as possible.
 Still, if we don’t know the signs of an ailing boiler, the consequences for our homes could be dire…

-What happens if you don’t know the signs
+What happens if you don’t know the signs?

 If you fail to spot the signs that your boiler may be on its way out, it could present a hazard not only to your home but to your wellbeing.
 Failing boilers can develop water leaks, leak potentially harmful natural gas into the home or (in some rare cases) even explode.
 To ensure a warm and safe home, you should check your boiler every year for signs that it may need to be replaced.